Kuroda normal form

 where A, B, C and D are nonterminal symbols and a is a terminal symbol.
 Some sources omit the A → B pattern.

-It is named after Sige-Yuki Kuroda, who originally called it a linear bounded grammar—a terminology that was also used by a few other authors thereafter.
+It is named after Sige-Yuki Kuroda, who originally called it a linear bounded grammar, a terminology that was also used by a few other authors thereafter.

 Every grammar in Kuroda normal form is noncontracting, and therefore, generates a context-sensitive language.
-Conversely, every context-sensitive language which does not generate the empty string can be generated by a grammar in Kuroda normal form.
+Conversely, every noncontracting grammar that does not generate the empty string can be converted to Kuroda normal form.

-A straightforward technique attributed to György Révész transforms a grammar in Kuroda's form to Chomsky's CSG: AB → CD is replaced by four context-sensitive rules AB → AZ, AZ → WZ, WZ → WD and WD → CD.
-This technique also proves that every noncontracting grammar is context-sensitive.
+A straightforward technique attributed to György Révész transforms a grammar in Kuroda normal form to a context-sensitive grammar: AB → CD is replaced by four context-sensitive rules AB → AZ, AZ → WZ, WZ → WD and WD → CD.
+This proves that every noncontracting grammar generates a context-sensitive language.

 There is a similar normal form for unrestricted grammars as well, which at least some authors call "Kuroda normal form" too: